Private Offices are Available Now. Click Here to Schedule Your Tour Today.

 Strategic Partnerships.

-These brand collaborations, ambassadorships, or affiliates work best for everyone when the terms are very clearly defined in an agreement.
-It’s very difficult to find a form for anything this specific, so always consult an attorney to make sure all parties are covered.
+Brand collaborations, ambassadorships, and affiliate partnerships work best when the terms are clearly defined in an agreement.
+Online forms are too general for this type of partnership.
+Consult an attorney to make sure all parties are covered.

 Fundraising.

-Fundraising can get very tricky, so consulting an attorney can help you if you are raising funds from friends, family, or angel investors (if you are looking for venture funding, its gets even more tricky.).
-Promissory notes or equity stakes in your company should both be reviewed and customized by an attorney so you know you’re following all SEC regulations and other laws.
+Fundraising can get very tricky, so consulting an attorney can help you if you are raising funds from friends, family, or angel investors (if you are looking for venture funding, it gets even more tricky.).
+Consult an attorney to follow all SEC regulations and other laws.
+Have an attorney review and customize all company promissory notes and equity stakes.

 Confidentiality Agreements.

-An attorney can help you define confidential information, spell out ownership of what you’re protecting, and outline remedies if there is a default.
+Use an attorney to define confidential information, spell out ownership of what you’re protecting, and outline remedies if there is a default for confidentiality agreements.

 About Melissa Wick

-Hiring the right attorney for your business will provide you with a strong foundation to build from.
-They will help you assess risks associated with your specific business and industry, and then they customize contracts, guard your intellectual property, and protect you with waivers and releases.
-All of these things will likely improve your self-confidence because you can trust that everything is buttoned up and covered so you can focus on running your business.
+Hiring the right attorney for your business provides you with a strong foundation to build from.
+They will help you assess risks associated with your specific business and industry.
+Lawyers customize contracts, guard your intellectual property, and protect you with waivers and releases.
+Focus on running your business and hire an attorney to take care of the rest.

-For more information about Melissa Wick and how she supports small business, entrepreneurs, and freelancers, read about her here.
+Read more about Melissa Wick and how she supports small businesses, entrepreneurs, and freelancers here.

-Melissa is one of the coaches at Haven that supports the community through one-on-one private sessions to answer their questions.
+Melissa is a coach at Haven, supporting the community by answering questions in one-on-one private sessions.
 To learn more about private coaching and other Haven support services, join us for a tour today.

 Did you enjoy this article?
 Share it with your network!